nachoamatt/nachoamatt/README.md

 - 🤓 Hi!
 I'm Ignacio, full-stack web developer.
 I never stop learning so surely in the near future that will be extended to other branches of software development.

-- 👀 Currently working as technical leader at Henry
+- 👀 Currently working as technical leader at Henry.

 - 🚀 Some of my skills are: